 Preparation of the almond cream:

-1. Place the butter and icing sugar in the KitchenAid bowl, and mix with the paddle attachment at medium speed, until combined.
+- Place the butter and icing sugar in the KitchenAid bowl, and mix with the paddle attachment at medium speed until combined.

-2. Add the eggs, stirring constantly, until you obtain a liquid, integrated and homogeneous paste (at the beginning of adding the eggs it may seem that it is cut, but as you continue mixing you will see that you end up with a whitish and integrated paste).
+- Add the eggs, without stopping stirring, until you obtain a liquid, integrated and homogeneous paste (at the beginning of adding the eggs it may look curdled, but by continuing to mix you will finish with a whitish, integrated paste).

-4. Finally add the liquor (muscatel or rum) and stop when the dough is integrated.
+- Finally add the liqueur (the moscatel or the rum) and stop when the dough is integrated.

-To make the frangipane cream, you must mix 2 parts of almond cream with 1 part of pastry cream.
-Thus, in a bowl apply 300 gr of frangipane cream, and 150 gr of pastry cream, and mix with the help of a spatula until integrated (you can vary these amounts to your liking, depending on whether or not you want to keep more of the creams obtained for other elaborations or not).
+For making the frangipane cream, you must mix 2 parts almond cream with 1 part pastry cream.
+Thus, in a bowl apply 300 g of frangipane cream, and 150 g of pastry cream, and mix with the help of a spatula until integrated (you can vary those amounts to your liking, depending on whether you want to keep more of the creams obtained for other preparations or not).

-• The fineness of the almond cream will depend on the fineness or level of grinding of the almond flour: to a finer flour, a finer cream; to a larger granule, a somewhat more granular cream (you will appreciate the grain of the almond a little when passing it between two fingers).
-Everything is correct and the result will be the same, and it will depend on the flour you have or your taste, whether you prefer it more or less fine.
+- The fineness of the almond cream will depend on the fineness or grinding level of the almond flour: the finer the flour, the finer the cream; with a coarser grind, a slightly grainier cream (you will appreciate a bit of the almond grain when rubbing it between two fingers).
+Everything is correct and the result will be the same, and it will depend on the flour you have or your preference whether you prefer it finer or coarser.

-• Frangipane cream, under the stricter or book theory, contains 2 parts almond cream to 1 part custard.
-But you can modify this proportion according to what you want to do or your preferences: if you want to make a cake with more almond flavor, you can, for example, add 70% almond cream and 30% pastry cream.
+- Frangipane cream, under the strictest or textbook theory, contains 2 parts almond cream to 1 part pastry cream.
+But you can modify that proportion according to what you want to make or your preferences: if you want to make a tart with more almond flavor, you can, for example, add 70% almond cream and 30% pastry cream.

 Comments